 - Add the onion into the pot the cook, stirring frequently until soft for 3-4 minutes.

-- Add a small amount of broth, stirring to loosen browned bits from pan.
+- Add a small amount of broth, stirring to loosen browned bits from the pan.
 Add carrots, celery, bay leaf, poultry seasoning, and the remaining broth.
 Increase the heat and bring the broth to a boil, then lower the heat to medium, simmer, covered, until the chicken is fully cooked for 20-25 minutes.